-- 1. The mineral reserve is reported at a 1.8 g/t incremental cut-off grade - 2.
-Key assumptions used in the economic evaluation include: - (i) a metal price of USD\$1,405 per oz gold and an exchange rate of 0.70 US\$:A\$. - (ii) metallurgical recovery of 94% - (iii) the cut-off grade takes into account operating mining processing/haulage and G&A costs, excluding capital. - 3.
-The mineral reserve is depleted for all mining to September 30, 2022. - 4.
+- 1. The mineral reserve is reported at a 1.8 g/t incremental cut-off grade - Key assumptions used in the economic evaluation include: - (i) a metal price of USD\$1,500/oz gold and an exchange rate of 0.70 USD:AUD. - (ii) metallurgical recovery of 94% - (iii) the cut-off grade takes into account operating mining processing/haulage and G&A costs, excluding capital. - 3.
+The mineral reserve is depleted for all mining to September 30, 2023. - 4.
 The tonnes and grades are stated to a number of significant digits reflecting the confidence of the estimate.
-Since each number is rounded individually, the table may show apparent inconsistencies between the sum of rounded components and the corresponding rounded total.
+Since each number is rounded individually, the table may show apparent inconsistencies between the sum of rounded components and the corresponding rounded total. - 5.
+The Mineral Reserve tonnages and grades are estimated and reported as delivered to plant (the point where material is delivered to the processing facility) and is therefore inclusive of ore loss and dilution. - 6.
+CIM Definition Standards (2014) were followed in the calculation of Mineral Reserves. - 7.
+Gold Mineral Reserve estimates were prepared under the supervision of Qualified Person P Ganza, MAusIMM(CP).

 Stope Design Parameter

-The following stope design parameters were applied within the mine design: (1) minimum footwall dip angles were set at 40 degrees; (2) minimum mining widths (excluding dilution) of 5.0 m were applied in all mining areas; (3) dilution of 0.25 m on the footwall and hanging wall of each stope shape (total of 0.5 m of dilution) applied as part of the stope optimization process.
-The dilution is evaluated with the Mineral Resource model; and, therefore, dilution carries the evaluated grade from the Mineral Resource model; and (4) sill pillars have been included in the mine design as per Karora geotechnical recommendations.
-An additional mining recovery factor of 85% has been applied to account for rib pillar requirements, and bogging recovery losses as per Karora's currently applied geotechnical parameters.
+The following stope design parameters were applied within the mine design: (1) minimum footwall dip angles were set at 40 degrees; (2) minimum mining widths (excluding dilution) of 5.0 m were applied in all mining areas; (3) consistent with measured stope performance, dilution of 0.5 m on the footwall and hanging wall of each stope shape (total of 1.0 m of dilution) was applied as part of the stope optimization process.
+The dilution is evaluated with the Mineral Resource model and, therefore, dilution carries the evaluated grade from the Mineral Resource model; (4) sill pillars have been included in the mine design as per geotechnical recommendations as well as an extraction factor to account for rib pillar requirements.
+The extraction factor has been derived from geotechnical analysis and varies from 100% to 80%, decreasing with increased in situ stress at depth; and (5) consistent with measured site performance, a final 90% recovery factor has been applied to account for ore left in the stope either due to unbreak, or due to blasted ore being inaccessible.